matkrin/quickplot/README.md

 # quickplot

-quickplot is a website that allows plotting of scientific data by simply draging and dropping files or folders into the browser window.
+quickplot is a [web app](https://matkrin.github.io/quickplot) that allows plotting of scientific data by simply draging and dropping files or folders into the browser window.
 Additionally, It can be installed locally as a PWA.

 ## Supported methods